 16 Movies That Almost Starred Al Pacino

-Though he’s often been referred to as one of the greatest actors of his generation, Al Pacino—who turns 75 today—will no doubt be remembered as one of the greatest actors of all time.
+Though he’s often been called one of the greatest actors of his generation, Al Pacino—who turns 79 today—will no doubt be remembered as one of the greatest actors of all time.
 After making his movie debut opposite Patty Duke in 1969’s Me, Natalie, Pacino would go on to become one of the most seminal figures in the “New Hollywood” movement of the 1970s (the pre-blockbuster era in which the counterculture became the mainstream) with starring roles in The Godfather trilogy, Scarecrow, Serpico, Dog Day Afternoon, Bobby Deerfield, and …And Justice for All.

-Though he’s racked up more than 50 credits in his near-50-year career, Pacino has also turned down plenty of roles (including several in truly great movies).
-When asked about his track record for saying no in 2013, Pacino explained: “I’m not a very good judge of what’s good.”
+Though he’s racked up more than 50 credits in his 50-year career, Pacino has also turned down plenty of roles (including several in truly great movies).
+When asked about his track record for saying no in 2013, Pacino explained, “I’m not a very good judge of what’s good.”
 Here are 16 roles that could have been.

 Super-producer Robert Evans needed to call in a lot of favors to get Pacino out of the commitment he had made to playing Mario in James Goldstone’s Mafia comedy.
 The reason for the change of heart?
 Two days after agreeing to the part, he was offered the role of Michael Corleone.
 Eventually, Robert De Niro played the part that was meant for Pacino.